brunokoga/Montevideo/magicItems_dir/rods.md

 **Description**

-This rod can extinguish Medium or smaller nonmagical fires with simply a touch (a standard action).
+This rod can extinguish Medium or smaller nonmagical fires with simply a touch (a standard action.
 For the rod to be effective against other sorts of fires, the wielder must expend 1 or more of the rod's charges.

-Extinguishing a Large or larger nonmagical fire, or a magic fire of Medium or smaller (such as that of a _flaming_ weapon or a _ [burning hands](../spells/burningHands#_burning-hands)_ spell), expends 1 charge.
+Extinguishing a Large or larger nonmagical fire, or a magic fire of Medium or smaller (such as that of a _flaming_ weapon or a _ [burning hands](../spell_dir/burningHands#_burning-hands)_ spell, expends 1 charge.
 Continual magic flames, such as those of a weapon or a fire creature, are suppressed for 6 rounds and flare up again after that time.
 To extinguish an instantaneous fire spell, the rod must be within the area of the effect and the wielder must have used a ready action, effectively countering the entire spell.

-When applied to Large or larger magic fires, such as those caused by _ [fireball](../spells/fireball#_fireball), [flame strike](../spells/flameStrike#_flame-strike), _or _ [wall of fire](../spells/wallOfFire#_wall-of-fire), _extinguishing the flames expends 2 charges from the rod.
+When applied to Large or larger magic fires, such as those caused by _ [fireball](../spell_dir/fireball#_fireball, [flame strike](../spell_dir/flameStrike#_flame-strike, _or _ [wall of fire](../spell_dir/wallOfFire#_wall-of-fire, _extinguishing the flames expends 2 charges from the rod.

 If a _rod of flame extinguishing_ is touched to a creature with the fire subtype by making a successful melee touch attack, the rod deals 6d6 points of damage to the creature.
 This use requires 3 charges.